RenRenJuan/Green-Travel-Carbon-App/README.md

   The product line version, unlike the standalone 2.0.n series will be based on the Domain Space App.

   It will also be free but with feature sets at higher levels of [entitlement](https://eg.meansofproduction.biz/eg/index.php/AKPERSON), vended in-app.

+  The product line source app will continue the original cause for being of the 2011 app which was to demonstrate GPS in a carbon app for the Boston NRDC.
+  From this point the app will be a generalization of the travel tracking app, useful for other applications such as excercise, etc. A new app name will be used for the carbon accounting application of this generalized app, Personal Carbon Accounting.

 2011 Stub App